-Your credit card issuer will send you a new card with a new number and investigate the disputed charges immediately.
+Your credit card issuer can send you a new card with a new number and investigate the disputed charges immediately.
 Again, check all accounts to make sure no others were compromised, and change all PINs and banking passwords as soon as possible.

 Order your credit report to make sure there is no additional fraud such as credit cards being opened in your name.
 If you notice any pattern of fraudulent activity or billing inconsistencies, file a police report.

 After you’ve filed with the police, contact the three major credit bureaus to request a credit freeze and put a fraud alert on your profile.
-Consider subscribing to credit and identity theft monitoring services and set up fraud alerts with your bank.
+Consider signing up for identity theft protection and set up fraud alerts with your bank.